webrecorder/pywb/README.md

 ### Automated Tests

 Currently pywb consists of numerous doctests against the sample archive.

-Additional testing is in the works.
+The `run-tests.py` file currently contains a few basic integration tests against the default config.

-The current set of tests can be run with Nose:
+The current set of tests can be run with py.test:

+`py.test run-tests.py ./pywb/ --doctest-modules`

+or with Nose:

 `nosetests --with-doctest`